stjordanis/openpyxl-2/doc/charts/introduction.rst

 size is 15 x 7.5 cm (approximately 5 columns by 14 rows).
 This can be changed by setting the `anchor`, `width` and `height` properties of the chart.
 The actual size will depend on operating system and device.
-Other anchors are possible see :mod:`openpyxl.drawing.spreadsheet_drawing` for further information.
+Other anchors are possible; see :mod:`openpyxl.drawing.spreadsheet_drawing` for further information.

 Working with axes